Medical diffusion on a budget: Textual Inversion for medical image generation: Methods

 \subsection{Classification}

-For classification experiments, we train ResNet-18 models, pre-trained on ImageNet.\cite{heDeepResidualLearning2016, dengImageNetLargescaleHierarchical2009} Models are trained with a fixed learning rate of $10^{-4}$ with the Adam optimizer for 6250 batches of 32 images.\cite{kingmaAdamMethodStochastic2017} This corresponds to 100 epochs for the biggest synthesized dataset (2000 synthesized cases).
-AUC is evaluated on a separate validation set during training and performance of the best validation checkpoint on a separate test set is reported.
+For classification experiments, we train ResNet-18 models, pre-trained on ImageNet \cite{heDeepResidualLearning2016, dengImageNetLargescaleHierarchical2009}.
+Models are trained with a fixed learning rate of $10^{-4}$ with the Adam optimizer for 6250 batches of 32 images on various combinations of real and synthetic data \cite{kingmaAdamMethodStochastic2017}.
+AUC is evaluated on the validation set during training, and performance of the best validation checkpoint on the test set is reported.
 We apply random horizontal flipping, gaussian noise, intensity transformations, channel dropout, translation, scaling and rotation as data augmentation.
-Detailed training scripts will be shared online.